hanapiko/graphql/README.md

 ## Usage
 - **Login** with your username/email and password.
 - **View your profile**: See your name, email, XP, and audit ratio.
-- **Explore your journey**: Check out the XP progress line chart and audits pie chart.
+- **Explore your journey**: Check out the XP progress line chart and project status pie chart.
 - **Logout** using the button in the navbar.

 ## Project Structure